• Skip to primary navigation

 2. Ex-dividend date: To be eligible to receive the dividend, you need to hold your shares BEFORE (not on, or after) the ex-date.

-3. Entitlement date: This when the company goes through its records to determine shareholders’ eligibility and entitlement to dividends.
+3. Entitlement date: This is when the company goes through its records to determine shareholders’ eligibility and entitlement to dividends.

 4. Payment date: Payday!
 The date you receive your dividends.

 As long as you hold the shares past the Ex-dividend date, you will be entitled to receive dividends.
 Even if you sell them after the ex-date.
-However, don’t be mislead and mistaken that this is an easy way to earn free money.
+However, don’t be misled and mistaken that this is an easy way to earn free money.
 Usually, stock prices drop immediately after ex-dates.

 Picking your stocks

-A simple method for stock investment in Malaysia and an early method I used in picking my stocks was to look at products I owned or purchase on a regular basis.
-For example, while strolling through the grocery aisles, you’d notice 80% of the products on display are owned by a few major companies.
+A simple method for stock investment in Malaysia and an early method I used in picking my stocks was to look at products I owned or purchased on a regular basis.
+For example, while strolling through the grocery aisles, you’d notice that 80% of the products on display are owned by a few major companies.
 One of them being Nestle.
 With that, I invested in Nestle early on and have held the stock since then.
 They provide steady dividends and Malaysians love their Milo, Kit Kat, and Maggi.

 Attending a company’s AGM such as Nestle’s will usually provide you with some pretty awesome door gifts.
-A comprehensive list of door gifts from AGMs can be found hERE.
+A comprehensive list of door gifts from AGMs can be found here.
 This method is as simple as they come and will only work if the stock is held for the long term and it is a steady and huge rock-like Nestle.

 There are tons of other valuation methods out there and I urge you to study them extensively and decide on a few that suit your risk appetite and attitude towards stock investment.